CRoP: Context-wise Robust Static Human-Sensing Personalization: Introduction

 \section{Introduction}

-AI in human sensing applications—like activity recognition, fall detection, and health tracking—revolutionizes daily life, especially in personal health management \citep{Wang2023-zi}.
-However, unique user patterns and natural distribution shifts \citep{gong2023dapper} caused by behaviors, physical traits, environment, and device placements \citep{ustev2013user, stisen2015smart} lead to the underperformance of generic AI models in practical use.
-To tackle this, various domain adaptation techniques have been explored, with personalization widely used to adapt a generic model to the target user's specific domain or natural distribution \citep{lamichhane2023psychotic, iaboni2022wearable, meegahapola2023generalization, ahamed2018applying,ren2022predicting, sempionatto2021wearable, boukhechba2020leveraging}.
-In literature, personalization occurs either during the enrollment phase (static) \citep{EMGSense,MobilePhys,PTN-baseline} or continuously throughout application use \citep{daniels2023efficient,liu2024enhancing,wu2024testtime,wang2022continual}.
+Recent automated human sensing applications—like activity recognition, fall detection, and health tracking - revolutionize daily life, especially in personal health management \citep{Wang2023-zi}.
+However, unique user patterns and natural distribution shifts \citep{gong2023dapper} caused by behaviors, physical traits, environment, and device placements \citep{ustev2013user, stisen2015smart} lead to the underperformance of generic sensing models in practical use.
+To tackle this, various domain adaptation techniques have been explored, with personalization widely used to adapt a generic model to the target user's specific domain \citep{ meegahapola2023generalization, sempionatto2021wearable}.
+In literature, personalization occurs either during the enrollment phase (static) \citep{EMGSense,MobilePhys,PTN-baseline} or continuously throughout application use, a process known as continual learning \citep{daniels2023efficient,wu2024testtime}.